Dane-zaa language

 Dane-zaa, known in the language as Dane-ẕaa Ẕáágéʔ (syll: ᑕᓀᖚ ᖚᗀᐥ), formerly known as Beaver, is an Athabascan language of western Canada.
 It means "people-regular language."
 About one-tenth of the Dane-zaa people speak the language.

-Beaver is closely related to the languages spoken by neighboring Athabaskan groups, such as Slavey, Sekani, Tsuu T’ina, Chipewyan, and Kaska.
+Beaver is closely related to the languages spoken by neighbouring Athabaskan groups, such as Slavey, Sekani, Tsuu T’ina, Chipewyan, and Kaska.

 Dialects

 The dialects of Dane-zaa language are two main groups.
 Dialects that developed high tone from stem-final glottalic consonants are called high-marked and dialects that developed low tone low-marked.
 From north to south are as follows: